 For every successful transaction in NDER the responding nation will release a full NSN record to the requestor.
-As the message passes through NSPA they will overlay the latest full NSN record into NMCRL such that NMCRL should contain the latest information possible consistent with each Nations’ TIR.
-Once NMCRL is updated, NSPA will queue a copy of the NSN full data record for retrieval by user nations.
-All user nations of the NSN will receive a copy for download next time they connect to the NATO Mail Box System (NMBS) web service either directly or through the NMBS client.
+As the message passes through NSPA they will overlay the latest full NSN record into NMCRL such that NMCRL should contain the latest information possible consistent with each Nations’ data.
+Once the NMCRL is updated, NSPA will queue a copy of the NSN full data record for retrieval by user nations.
+All user nations of the NSN will receive a copy for download next time they connect to the NATO Mail Box System (NMBS) either on web application or through the NMBS client.

 Every nation must connect to NMBS at least once per working day.
-The frequency of connection will be reported in MIS and to Panel A. Where a nation fails to connect daily, a non-compliance report will be raised at Panel A. Should a nation’s NMBS connection frequency routinely fail to meet business rules it will be escalated to AC/135 Main Group.
+The frequency of connection will be reported in MIS and analysis will be made to Panel A.

 Every NCB pushes messages to NSPA and pulls messages queued for them from NSPA.
-As NSPA web services (either direct or through NMBS Client) provides a confirmation of successful data transfer for each successful message, message receipts will not be generated for NCBs.
+As NMBS services (either on web application or through NMBS Client) provide a confirmation of successful data transfer for each successful message, message acknowledgement receipts will not be generated for NCBs.

 What is included in a NSN Full Data Record?

-NSN full data Records include all information retained by the NCS about the specific NSN and is largely based on the producing nation’s (the nation that owns the NSN) National Codification Software.
-The data retained will differ as not all countries utilise all segments of the NCS in their National Codification Software.
+NSN full data Records include all information retained by the NCS about the concerned NSN and is largely based on the item origin nation’s (the nation that owns the NSN) National Codification Software.
+The data retained will differ as not all countries utilise all possible NCS data in their National Codification Software.